 There are many policies and practices that your company can implement to improve the employee retention rate and the overall employee experience.
 The three most important concepts can be summarised as recruitment, recognition, and engagement.

 Employee retention starts with correctly identifying job roles and recruiting staff with the skills your company needs.
 We recommend being honest about your company and the everyday tasks of the role when advertising the position.
 This will avoid unrealistic expectations and dissatisfied staff.
 We also recommend recruiting employees who have experience with commitment.
 This might be many years spent in the same company for example, or a history of team sports, or a commitment to activities outside of work.
 All these things suggest that the candidate has the right mindset to stay loyal to a new employer.

 Recruit for long-term growth rather than short term needs.
 Build a diverse team that can work effectively together because this will retain top talent.
 Many recruitment agencies can assist with this process and it is usually worth the investment.

-As part of the recruitment process, design a benefits package that both parties are satisfied with.
+As part of the recruitment process, design a benefits package that satisfies both parties needs.
 This includes more than just a competitive salary.
 Your staff want to feel that your company cares for their social, mental, and physical well-being.
 This includes everything from flexible working, vacation allowances, discounts, extra health benefits, and so on.
 More than this, a fair and transparent salary structure can give staff the feeling of fairness and of being part of a team, contributing positively to employee retention.